camleng/cm-bot/README.md

 - Under "Where will you be calling the API from?" select your device.

-  *Raspberry Pi reminder: If using a Raspberry Pi or other headless device, select "Other UI".
-Since the authentication requires a UI, it's impossible to authenticate with a headless device.*
+  *Raspberry Pi reminder: If you are using a Raspberry Pi or other headless device, select "Other UI".
+Since the authentication requires a browser, it's impossible to authenticate with a headless device.*

 - Under "What data will you be accessing?" select "User data".